 MIC 407/507 Cr.4

 The study of pathogenic bacteria and their relationships to disease, principles of infection and pathogenesis, and unique properties of pathogens.
 Laboratory emphasis is on techniques for isolation and identification of pathogenic bacteria.
 Not applicable to biology major; may be applied to the microbiology, clinical laboratory science major and/or degree as well as an elective for the biology biomedical concentration.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectations.
 Lect.
 2, Lab 4.
 Prerequisite: MIC 230; junior standing.
 Offered Fall, Spring.